Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 ### Welcome screen
 1. Check that the alt/title text appears on the logo image.
-2. Ensure that the logo and buttons are responsive as the screen size changes.
+2. Ensure that the logo and buttons display correctly on different device screen sizes.
 3. Confirm that each button takes the user to the correct screen.

 ### Game Setup screen